Is Brigit Legit? Brigit App Review 2026 (Fees, Limits & Worth It?)

 Disclaimer: This article is for informational purposes only and does not constitute financial advice.
 Some links may be affiliate links at no extra cost to you.
 Terms and eligibility may change.

-If you’re searching for a Brigit app review, you’re likely trying to answer one question: Is Brigit legit and worth paying for?
+If you’re searching for a Brigit app review, you’re probably trying to answer one simple question: is Brigit legit and is it actually worth paying for?

 What Is Brigit?

-- Download the app and create an account: You sign up using basic personal information and link your primary bank account.
+- Download the app and create an account: Users sign up and securely connect their bank account.

-- Repayment: Advances are typically repaid automatically from your linked bank account on your next payday or scheduled date.
+- Repayment happens automatically: The advance is automatically repaid from the user’s bank account on their next payday or scheduled repayment date.

 Brigit Fees and Membership Costs (2026)